gwcbi/HPC/filetransfer.md

 The general format for [rsync](https://www.linux.com/learn/get-know-rsync) commands is `rsync [option] source destination`.
 A good option to use is `-avh` which will apply the archive, verbose, and human-readable options to your copy.
 When you use the `-a` option, rsync will automatically do recursive, copy symlinks, preserve permissions, preserve time stamps, preserve group ownerships and preserve owner.
 For copying folders, do not include the slash `folder/` or it will only copy the contents of the folder over, not the folder itself.

 ### Transferring files from your computer to Colonial One
+`rsync` can transfer files between your computer and Colonial One.
+It has the advantage of being able to resume fails.

+`rsync -avh localsourcefile  username@login.colonialone.gwu.edu:destinationfile`

+To transfer files from Colonial One to your computer:
+`rsync -avh username@login.colonialone.gwu.edu:sourcefile localfile`

 You can use scp to securely copy files from your computer to a secure shell (SSH) and back as follows: